ipfs/ipfs-docs/docs/concepts/persistence.md

 - Your computer is a laptop, phone, or tablet that will have intermittent connectivity to the network.
 Still, you want to be able to access your data on IPFS from anywhere at any time, even when the device you added it from is offline.
 - You want a backup that ensures your data is always available from another computer on the network if you accidentally delete or garbage-collect your data on your own computer.

 Some available pinning service providers are:

-- You don't have a lot of disk space but want to ensure some data sticks around.
-- You have a device with poor network connectivity but still want your data on IPFS to be available anywhere, at any time.
-- You want a readily available backup for your data to protect it from accidental deletions or garbage collection.

-Some available pinning service providers are: